How Good Is a Cat’s Memory?

 A cat’s short-term or implicit memory is crucial for temporarily storing and processing the information it is experiencing or has recently experienced.
 A cat’s short-term memory span usually lasts up to a few hours, allowing it to quickly have an explicit memory of things, events, and routines.

-However, memory loss can occur in aging cats, affecting their ability to remember the food or litter box location, recognize familiar faces, or recall recent play sessions.
+However, memory loss can occur in ageing cats, affecting their ability to remember the food or litter box location, recognise familiar faces, or recall recent play sessions.

-Short-term memory span also teaches cats how to perform specific actions or solve problems, like playing with a particular toy or responding to a specific command.
+Short-term memory span also teaches cats how to perform specific actions or solve problems, like playing with a particular toy or responding to a specific cue.

 Long-Term Memory